 The rest comes from places most brands aren't even monitoring.
 Third-party publishers.
 Review sites.
 YouTube transcripts.
 And above all, community platforms like Reddit, Quora, and Trustpilot where real people have real conversations about real products.

 This isn't speculation anymore.
 SE Ranking's analysis of 129,000 domains found that brands with significant Reddit presence averaged 7 ChatGPT citations versus 1.8 for brands with minimal presence.
 That's a 3.9x multiplier.
 Quora showed an even higher 4.1x effect.
-And Ahrefs studied 75,000 brands and concluded that the single strongest predictor of AI visibility wasn't backlinks or domain rating.
-They were brand mentions across the web, with YouTube mentions topping the list, on platforms the brand doesn't fully control.
+Ahrefs ran a parallel study across 75,000 brands and reached a similar conclusion: neither backlinks nor domain rating predicted AI visibility as reliably as raw brand mentions, with YouTube leading every other mention type, scattered across sites the brand has no editorial control over.

 Average ChatGPT citations by Reddit presence